 For example, Racha Yai and Racha Noi and the Phi Phi Islands are dive sites on the east side of the islands as well, protected from the wind and waves and thus very good for diving.
 The same applies to Koh Dok Mai.
 So you will dive different dive sites when Scuba Diving during rainy season.

-More to See during Rainy Season ?
+More to see during Rainy Season in Phuket?

 At the same time, however, some dive sites are busier, not with people but with animals.
 When there are fewer divers in the water, the shier animals are less hidden.
 Leopard sharks, rays, etc. are often observed.